Complete type amalgamation for non-standard finite groups: Randomness and Fubini

+(Note that the above integrals do not run over the locally definable sets $\sbgp X^m$ and $\sbgp X^n$, but rather over definable subsets, for $\varphi(x,y)$ is itself definable). \end{hyp}

 Whilst this assumption is stated for definable sets, it extends to certain Borel sets, whenever the language $\LL_C$ is countable.

-Note indeed that for every Borel set $Z(x,y)$ with $|x|=n$ and $|y|=m$ such that $Z(x,y)$ is contained in a definable subset of $\sbgp X^{n+m}$, definability and regularity of the measures yield that the function $y\mapsto \mu(Z(x,y))$ is Borel, thus measurable. \begin{remark} Assume that $\LL_C$ is countable and fix a natural number $k\ge 1$.
-For every Borel set $Z(x,y)$ with $|x|=n$ and $|y|=m$ contained as a subset in $(X^{\odot k})^{n+m}$, we have the identity
+\begin{remark} Assume that $\LL_C$ is countable and fix a natural number $k\ge 1$.
+Following \cite[Definition 2.6]{CGH23}, for every Borel subset $Z$ of $S_{n+m}(C)$ of types $q(x,y)$ with $|x|=n$ and $|y|=m$, set Note that $Z(x, b)$ only depends on $\tp(b/C)$ by \cite[Lemma 2.7]{CGH23}.
+If $Z$ is contained in the clopen set determined by the $\LL_C$-definable set $(X^{\odot k})^{n+m}$, we define analogously as before a function

-by a straightforward application of the monotone class theorem, as in \cite[Theorem 20]{BT14}, using the fact that $\mu(X^{\odot k})$ is finite.
-In particular, the identity holds for every Borel set of finite measure by regularity. \end{remark}
+This function is Borel, and thus measurable, by the definability of the measure as well as the monotone convergence theorem, for it agrees with $F^\varphi_{\mu_n,C}$ whenever $Z$ is the clopen $[\varphi]$.
+Furthermore, the following identity holds: by a straightforward application as in \cite[Theorem 20]{BT14} of the monotone class theorem, using the fact that $\mu(X^{\odot k})$ is finite.
+In particular, the above identity of integrals holds for every Borel set of finite measure by regularity. \end{remark} \begin{remark} The examples listed in Examples \ref{E:amenable}, \ref{E:Foelner} and \ref{E:fsg} satisfy both Assumptions \ref{H:sigmafte} and \ref{H:Fubini}. \end{remark}

 {\bf Henceforth, the language is countable and all definably amenable pairs satisfy Assumptions \ref{H:sigmafte} and \ref{H:Fubini}.}